tikalk/as-management/README.md

 ./gradlew clean build -x test

 This will create self contained zip, that you can unzip on host container.
-The output zip is located at as-managemet/build/distributions/as-management.zip
+The output zip is located at ft-managemet/build/distributions/ft-management.zip

 ## How to run
 -----------
 You must run MySQL and have the user and schema according to the config file.

-Unzip the file as-managemet/build/distributions/as-management.zip
-cd to the created folder (as-management)
+Unzip the file ft-managemet/build/distributions/ft-management.zip cd to the created folder (ft-management)
 Run the following command :
 ./run-bin/management.sh